Upper limits on the temperature of inspiraling astrophysical black holes: Orbital phase of BBH coalescence

 where $ \nu = (\pi M \omega)^{1/3} $ is the characteristic velocity of the binary with $ M $ the total mass of the system and $ \omega$ the instantaneous orbital frequency, $ E(\nu) $ is the binding energy (per unit mass) with a prime denoting its derivative with respect to the argument, and $ \mathcal{F}(\nu) $ is the energy flux.

-During the inspiraling phase of a binary black hole coalescence, $\nu\ll 1$, hence we can keep only the leading order term of the 3PN expression for $ E(\nu) $ and of the 3.5PN expression for $F(\nu)$.
-More precisely \cite{pN_01, pN_02}
+During the inspiraling phase of a BBH coalescence, $\nu\ll 1$, hence we can keep only the leading order term of the 3PN expression for $ E(\nu) $ and the leading order of the 3.5PN expression for $\mathcal{F}(\nu)$.
+More precisely \cite{pN_01} \cite{pN_02}

 where $\eta = M_1 M_2 / (M_1 + M_2)^2 $ denotes the symmetric mass ratio.